websanco/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/setting-up-liferay-dxp/setting-up-liferay-dxp.md

 ## Localize Your Instance

-Configure your Liferay instance's your locale and time zone, using the [Setup Wizard](../installing-liferay/running-liferay-for-the-first-time.md) or the Control Panel.
+Configure your Liferay instance's locale and time zone, using the [Setup Wizard](../installing-liferay/running-liferay-for-the-first-time.md) or the Control Panel.
 See [Initial Instance Localization](./initial-instance-localization.md) for details.

 ## Configure Mail